devict/votelocal/README.md

 Interested in helping boost the design of VoteICT?
 Local designers interested in contributing their ideas, talents, and time to this effort now can!
 The homepage design and additional brand assets are managed in [a community Figma file](https://www.figma.com/c/file/804929533491978159) for anyone to duplicate and make changes to.

+SVG icons are located in `/resources/svg`.
+Use `<x-icon-filename-of-icon />` within a blade template to render an icon.
+Most of the icons in this project are provided by the [Eva Icons](https://akveo.github.io/eva-icons) set.

 We're open to any ideas that would improve the current state of the VoteICT service; icons, illustrations, or even new pages and additional resources that could be added to the site!

 ## Getting Involved